 Summing up the results of the analysis of each phase, we have reduced a seemingly complex model to a representation of the equilibrium dynamics that consists of a piece-wise differential equation in the composite state variable $x_t$ .
-The equation has the properties that the first two pieces are linear while the last piece is non-linear but not particularly challenging.
+The equation has the properties that the first two pieces in the pre-industrial era and the first phase of the industrial era are linear while the last piece in the second phase of the industrial era is non-linear but not particularly challenging.
 Armed with this representation, we next discuss the conditions under which the model converges to a steady state with endogenous growth and how the process depends on government spending.